OpenMenu X

 • Compatible with Cocoa applications.
 OpenMenu X can get the context information from both Carbon and Cocoa applications.

-• Compatible with the System Preferences.
+• Compatible with the 64-bit System Preferences.

-• Fully localized in
+• Fully localized in Japanese, English, and French.

 Adding Applications to OpenMenu X.